Document, matter and contract management tools

 You can also use matter management systems to record internal non-legal work.
 This will give you a full view of the legal department’s work and involvement with the wider organisation.
 You could then use this information to manage workflow and route some matters to legal or business colleagues within your organisation or escalate relevant issues.

-Matter management systems are similar to litigation case management systems.
+Matter management systems are similar to but distinct from litigation case management systems that incorporate the higher volume of documents that are associated with litigation and tend to be less detailed than matter management.
 However, most organisations use case management systems for higher volume, lower value matters, which lend themselves to automation, mainly through template-driven documents.
+A law firm is more likely to use a case management system than an in-house team.

 Document management systems

 Document management systems track and centrally store electronic documents and emails.
-They replace personal or shared network folders and personal Outlook and PST files.
+They replace personal or shared network folders and rely on individual email accounts.
 Document management systems are ideal for corporate legal teams, which usually organise their content around legal matters, cases or projects where the matters are heavily documented using a variety of different document types and/or authors.

 Most legal document management systems are tightly integrated (technically and often also in terms of "look and feel") with the Microsoft Office suite.
 This enables people already familiar with Outlook, Word, Excel and PowerPoint to adapt to them quickly and maintain efficiency across the legal department.

 Because the implications of mismanaging documents can be catastrophic for a legal team, management systems for legal departments are often more sophisticated than generic alternatives or enterprise content management systems.
 They encourage users to save all content in the system and automate the check-in/check-out process.
-Most also integrate very tightly with Outlook.
+Most also integrate very tightly with Outlook, which is the still the most likely email package used by a business.
 As well as allowing you to drag and drop emails into the document management system, they often automate email filing.

 Other features often found in document management systems include a powerful full text search facility, automatic document numbering, version control settings and sophisticated audit functionality.